How to Become an Accountant

 For most students, the first step to becoming an accountant begins with coursework in a university setting, but there are a few more steps to take in order to complete your journey.
 Read on for a detailed description of how to become an accountant.

-Regardless of what you plan to do in your career, you’ll need to first earn your Bachelor of Science in Accounting in the first step of learning how to become an accountant.
-In your degree program, you’ll take math classes and learn about tax law.
+Regardless of what you plan to do in your career, you’ll need to first earn your Bachelor of Science in Accounting. the first step of learning how to become an accountant.
+In your accounting degree program, you’ll take math classes and learn about tax law.
 You can also expect to take business-related courses such as these:

 Lastly, you’ll want to hone your communication skills, since they will be essential to forming strong working relationships with the individuals and management teams that will rely on your expertise.
 Students who do well in accounting programs tend to excel at math and be organized, analytical and structured.
 A bachelor’s degree is the first step in preparing you to sit for the CPA exam or seek entry-level employment as an accountant.

 Deciding on a career path is often the next step to becoming an accountant.
 You can choose to specialize in a particular field of accounting, including managerial accounting, financial accounting, or tax accounting.
 Or, you can work toward qualifying as a Certified Public Accountant (CPA) or obtaining your MBA, which usually requires additional hours and continuing education.